 Nerve or blood vessels in the area of surgery may be injured, resulting in weakness or numbness.
 The pain may not be relieved by the surgery or may become worse, although this is rare.

-There may be other risks depending upon your specific medical condition.
-Be sure to discuss any concerns with your healthcare provider prior to the surgery.
+There may be other risks depending on your specific medical condition.
+Be sure to discuss any concerns with your healthcare provider before the surgery.

 A laminectomy usually requires a stay in a hospital.
 Procedures may vary depending on your condition and your doctor’s practices.